-Our Board met 10 times during the fiscal year ended December 31, 2017.
-Each Board member attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he served, held during the portion of the last fiscal year for which he was a director or committee member.
+Our Board met seven times during the fiscal year ended December 31, 2018.
+Each Board member other than Richard Edlin attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he served.
+Mr. Edlin attended five of seven Board meetings, one of two nominating and corporate governance committee meetings and the one compensation committee meeting that occurred after his appointment in September 2018.